-We offer an allergy clinic several days each week.
+Health Services offers an allergy clinic several days each week.
 If the hours do not work for your schedule, we can offer a list of community providers.
+Schedule an appointment

-1. We can administer up to a maximum of four injections.
+Health Services can administer up to a maximum of three injections.
 If you require more, we can offer a list of community providers.
-Requests for exceptions must be approved by UHS administration.

 - Your full name must appear on the vial(s).

 - Patient vial labels must be typewritten and contain an expiration

 - Handwritten labels and “cross outs” are not acceptable.

 - Injection records must be legible and contain unequivocal dosing instructions.
 These instructions must include directions for increasing patients through to their maintenance dose (interval and dose amount) and instructions for dose reductions if the patient is “late” for their injection or provided new vials

 - The strength, contents and expiration date of the allergen extracts must be on the vial and on the injection record.